FilPassOps/FilPass/developer-helpers.md

 ## Introduction

-Here are some useful commands and configuration details to help you contribute or use Emissary.
+Here are some useful commands and configuration details to help you use FilPass.

 ## Database